RicStar2022/shecodes-news/README.md

 This is an assignment submitted for the django session of She Codes Plus Program

 ## Screenshots
-All the screenshots of the project can be found in the folder of `news-screenshots`,
+All the screenshots of the project can be found in the folder of `screenshots`,